cweiser22/parts-of-speech-frontend/README.md

 ## Status

 This project is not yet complete.
-The code is currently very messy and may not function properly.
+As of now, it should be functional but is rough around the edges visually and may break in edge cases.